Follow TV Tropes

 • At one point, during a peyote trip, Buddy actually sees the reader.

-• Happens again during 52, when — poisoned and on the threshold of death — he looks straight up out of the panel and tells Starfire and Adam Strange that the readers are "out there, cheering them on".
+• During 52, Buddy — poisoned and on the threshold of death — looks straight up out of the panel and tells Starfire and Adam Strange that the readers are "out there, cheering them on".

-• Also happens when one of the yellow aliens destroys a supervillain by whittling him down until he's nothing but the rough pencil lines used to draw him.
+• One of the yellow aliens destroys a supervillain by whittling him down until he's nothing but the rough pencil lines used to draw him.

 • When Buddy meets Grant Morrison, it's actually written as a subversion.
 Buddy angrily attacks them, smashing them through a window and killing them for killing his family.
 However, he appears fine later, explaining that they wrote that emotion, that response, that anger—they're the reason Buddy feels at all.
 They also tell Buddy that they (The Writer) are also a character which the real author put in the book and speaks through, and that Buddy can neither harm nor reach the real Grant Morrison.